WIPACrepo/iceprod/docs/server/details/index.rst

 Proxying
 --------

 Proxying is taken care of by Squid Cache, if configured.
-IceProd can start its own squid or use an external squid.
+IceProd can start its own squid or use an external caching server.

 Other Utilities